Oxygen therapy means using an oxygen tank or a machine to breathe in air that contains more oxygen than normal.

 Tube placed under a person's nose (nasal cannula).

-Plastic cup placed over a person's mouth and nose (oxygen face mask).
+Plastic mask placed over a person's mouth and nose.

 Tube (endotracheal tube) placed into the mouth and down the windpipe of a person who cannot breathe independently.
 The tube is attached to a machine (ventilator) that breathes for the person.